“What fool would deliberately starve the Goose that Laid the Golden Eggs?”

-An eco-literate society, as Lua explained it, is a society that uses principles of organization of ecosystems to serve as a guide when designing intelligent sustainable human communities.
-An ecologically literate society has a heightened awareness of its impact on the environment and therefore less likely to inadvertently destroy the natural world on which it depends.
-Lua believed that best hope for re-learning to live sustainably begins with schooling that returns to the basics by actively engaging with the natural world to understand how Nature sustains life.
+Along with more walking, Lua emphasized the need for a more eco-literate society — a society that uses principles of organization of ecosystems to serve as a guide when designing intelligent sustainable human communities.
+An ecologically literate society has a heightened awareness of its impact on the environment and therefore less likely to inadvertently destroy the natural world on which it ultimately depends.
+Lua believed that the best hope for re-learning to live sustainably begins with schooling that returns to the basics by actively engaging with the natural world to understand how Nature sustains all life, including human life.

-Because of its importance to continued health and well-being of human populations, ecoliteracy must become a critical competency for politicians, business leaders, and professionals in all spheres in the 21st century, Lua argued.
-And it should be the most important part of education at all levels from primary and secondary schools to colleges, universities, and the continuing education and training of professionals.
+Ecoliteracy is the foundation needed for an integrated approach to addressing environmental challenges.
+It speaks in the language of complexity, holism, sustainability, and systems to gain a proper understanding of the complex interdependence of ecological systems, social systems, and other systems on multiple levels.
+Because of its importance to the continued health and well-being of human populations, ecoliteracy must become a critical competency for politicians, business leaders, and professionals in all spheres in the 21st century.
+And it should be foundational at all levels from primary and secondary schools to colleges, universities, and the continuing education and training of professionals, Lua insisted.

 "All education is fundamentally environmental education.
 Students are taught that they are part of, or apart from, the natural world depending on how they are taught, what they are taught, and in what context.”

-Ecoliteracy also seeks to build meaningful connections between head, hands, and heart and to emphasize that the need to protect ecosystems is not simply a sentimental longing held by environmentalists, but a biological imperative for human survival.
+Ecoliteracy also seeks to build meaningful connections between head, hands, and heart and to emphasize that the need to protect ecosystems is not simply some petty sentimental longing held by environmentalists, but a biological imperative for human survival.